UofA-BAJA/2024-2025-Firmware/README.md

-# 2024-2025-Firmware
+# 2025-2026-Firmware

-The software behind the electrical system in Baja Wildcat Racing.
+The software behind the electrical & telemetry system in Baja Wildcat Racing.

-This is the BAJA Wildcat Racing team for school year 2024-2025.
+This is from the 2025-2026 Baja SAE season.

 Check out the 'doc' (documentation) folder in order to get started!

-Electrical Lead: Dylan Correa
+Electrical Lead: Julian Pimienta

-Webmaster/Software Lead: Matthew Larson
+Software Lead: Karsten Yin